-These legislative developments are currently at an early stage and it is difficult to estimate the changes that will be applied and how they will impact the approach of compliance professionals in anti-corruption matters.
+These legislative developments hearings have been ongoing for several years and it is difficult to estimate the changes that will be applied and how they will impact the approach of compliance professionals in anti-corruption matters.
 Nonetheless, there is every reason to believe that Norway will look to other states' regulations and larger non-governmental organisations' (NGO) guidelines when developing future Norwegian anti-corruption regulations.
 Knowledge of these instruments and effective implementation of compliance programmes guided by organisations such as Transparency International (TI) and the Organisation for Economic Co-operation and Development (OECD) should therefore be at the core of any anti-corruption compliance regime.
-Some non-authoritative guidelines for anti-corruption compliance exist, and are addressed in question 2.
+Some non-authoritative guidelines for anti-corruption compliance exist, and are addressed below.